6 easy ways to reduce bloating

 1. Slow your eating

 Eating too much is a common and easily avoidable cause of bloating, particularly at Christmas.
 It’s easy to overload our plates when the table is laden with a feast complete with all the trimmings.
-To avoid feeling as stuffed as our turkey, skip seconds (or thirds!) and remember that we can enjoy leftovers at a later date.
+To avoid feeling stuffed like a turkey, skip seconds (or thirds!) and remember that we can enjoy leftovers at a later date.

 2. Eat mindful meals